Continue to Grow

 There is a thrill in the endless techniques to learn, layered on top of simple principles, that add complexity, appeal, and connection to your writing.

 I love the craft of writing.
-Apart from the rush of brainstorming or getting in the flow, there is a thrill in the endless techniques to learn to elevate your writing.
-You practice and master the basic principles, using as a guiding light, but apply and layer the notions, tools, and ideas from centuries of writers to add complexity, appeal, and connection.
+Apart from the rush of brainstorming or getting in the flow, there are endless techniques to learn that are built on simple principles.
+You practice and master the principles, using as a guiding light, but apply and layer the notions, tools, and ideas from centuries of writers to add complexity, appeal, and connection.

-I'm always seeking these tips and perspectives on how to approach my writing.
-One of my favorites is Inneresting from John August and Cris Cossant.
-It is a weekly look at an idea around screenwriting— the business, the craft, the perspective of the medium.
+I’m always seeking these tips and perspectives on how to approach my writing from a variety of sources.
+One of my go-to publications is the newsletter Inneresting from John August and Cris Cossant.
+It’s a weekly look at an idea around screenwriting— the business, the craft, the perspective of the medium.

 A recent post was one of my favorites.
 It talked about the concentric circles of our attention— Concern, Influence, and Control.
+The biggest circle the area of concern is what you character cares about in their world.
+A small circle of influence is where you character may be able to affect change.
+The smallest circle is what they can directly control.
 It’s a fascinating and informative way to look at how to understand your characters motivations and actions within a story.

 I have a sense of joy and motivation when I find them.
 I start thinking about how it applies to what I am currently writing and ideas I’m contriving.
 These new perspectives help unlock me when I'm stuck or elevate what I have already written.
+It’s not always obvious, but that work to understand more pays off in small ways that can add up to something bigger.
 As a bonus, it makes the solitary job of writing feel more social and a little less lonely.